Minga Port Protocol Specification

 Render Frame Lifecycle

 The BEAM sends the entire frame as a single batched message.
-The frontend processes commands in order and only renders to screen on batch_end.
+The frontend processes commands in order and only presents on commit_frame.
+Cursor position and shape are embedded per window inside gui_window_content, not carried by standalone cell opcodes.

 Between frames, the frontend must not modify the screen.
 The BEAM drives all visual updates.